José Augusto Faria

 José Augusto Gonçalves Pinto de Almeida Faria (born 7 June 1986) is a Portuguese professional football manager and former player who played as a right-back.
+He is the manager of Liga Portugal 2 club Farense.

 Playing career

 Known as Zé Augusto as a player, he was born in Matosinhos, and was a youth product of hometown side Leixões.
 Promoted to the first team ahead of the 2005–06 season, he left for Terceira Divisão side Leça in January 2006 before making his senior debut.

 In 2007, after a one-year spell at fellow fourth division side Pedras Rubras, Zé Augusto moved to Infesta in Segunda Divisão.
 Despite being rarely used, he returned to Leça in 2008, scoring a career-best five goals in the 2010–11 campaign.

 Zé Augusto returned to Leixões in 2012, after achieving promotion from the regional leagues with Salgueiros 08.
 He made his professional debut on 29 July of that year, starting in a 1–1 Taça de Portugal away draw against Portimonense, but only would feature in four Segunda Liga matches during the entire season.

 In 2013, Zé Augusto joined fellow second division side Académico Viseu, but rescinded his contract on 10 October of that year, after just three appearances.
 He moved to Custóias on 5 February 2014, but left roughly a year later for Valadares Gaia.

 Zé Augusto subsequently represented Pedrouços and Perafita also in the regional divisions, before retiring from football in 2017 at the age of 31.
 He would still play for futsal side Matosinhos Futsal Clube for two seasons.